What is Personal Growth?

 No, it's not easy.
 And yes, it's a long process.
 But no one will do it for you.
 And no one has the power to permit you to begin.
 That is entirely up to you.

 It's always possible to start.
 You don't need to wait for someone else to tell you it's okay to make a change.
-And if you do, welp, you have something to work with in step 1.
+And if you do, welp, you have something to work with in step one.

 Take Responsibility for Your Growth.